Practical 3: Establishing and testing the hypothesis

 print("Assume that samples are drawn from populations with the same distribution.")

-Fail to reject the null hypothesis that the samples are drawn from the same distribution.
+Reject the null hypothesis that the samples are drawn from the same distribution.

 Extension